You’ve most likely seen marketers and business owners raving about SEO, as well as others doubting SEO’s importance.

 Search engine optimisation is the process of influencing the visibility of a website (or web pages) in search engines without using paid advertising e.g. Google AdWords.

 SEO provides warmish leads

 SEO gets your business or website in front of people who are actively searching for your product or service.

 Other marketing channels like social media marketing are very open-ended.
 By this, I mean that you’re putting your business in front of people who may not have an intention of purchasing your product or service, or at least not currently.

-Whereas people who are searching for “Marketing agency in Norfolk” or “SEO agency in Norfolk” are likely people who are ready to buy, or are researching prior to purchase.
+Whereas people who are searching for “web design Norfolk” or “SEO Norfolk” are likely people who are ready to buy or are researching prior to purchase.
 Therefore, your business is appearing to the people who are very likely potential customers.